Etodolac

 Etodolac works by blocking the effect of chemical messengers (prostaglandin), thereby helping in reducing joint pain, stiffness, swelling and inflammation.

-Etodolac might cause stomach-upset, abdominal pain and indigestion.
-To prevent this take Etodolac with or after food.
+Etodolac might cause stomach upset, abdominal pain and indigestion.
+To prevent this, take Etodolac with or after food.

 Do not take Etodolac for longer durations or high doses as it may cause heart attack or stroke.
 Do not exceed the dose and duration prescribed by your doctor.

-Yes, Etodolac might affect certain test results like blood or urine tests.
+Yes, Etodolac might affect certain test results, like blood or urine tests.
 Inform your doctor that you are taking Etodolac before undergoing any tests.

 Etodolac can increase your risk of a fatal heart attack or stroke.
-If you have any recent heart bypass surgery, do not use Etodolac.
+If you have had any recent heart bypass surgery, do not use Etodolac.

 Etodolac may cause side effects such as diarrhoea, stomach pain, indigestion, loss of appetite, headache, nausea and vomiting.
 If these side effects persist or worsen, please consult your doctor.